 AdobeARM.exe is a Verisign signed file.
 The AdobeARM.exe file is digitally signed.
 AdobeARM.exe is not a Windows system file.
 The application is loaded during the Windows boot process (see Registry key: MACHINE\Run, Run, DEFAULT\Runonce, RunOnce).
-AdobeARM.exe is able to record inputs and monitor applications.
-Therefore the technical security rating is 11% dangerous; however you should also read the users reviews.
+AdobeARM.exe is able to record keyboard and mouse inputs and monitor applications.
+Therefore the technical security rating is 17% dangerous; however you should also read the user reviews.

 Recommended: Identify AdobeARM.exe related errors

-Important: Some malware camouflages itself as AdobeARM.exe, particularly when located in the c:\windows or c:\windows\system32 folder, for example VirTool:Win32/VBInject.gen!BA (detected by Microsoft), and WS.Reputation.1 (detected by Symantec).
+Important: Some malware camouflages itself as AdobeARM.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example WS.Reputation.1 or Trojan.Gen (detected by Symantec), and TROJ_FORUCON.BMC or TROJ_GEN.FC2CKJV (detected by TrendMicro).
 Therefore, you should check the AdobeARM.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with AdobeARM.
 This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.